 Upon successful completion of the PhD exams, students normally spend the next two years writing a dissertation.

 The PhD dissertation must be based upon original investigation and demonstrate mature scholarship and critical judgment as well as familiarity with the tools and methods of research.
 It should be a worthwhile contribution to knowledge in the student’s special field.
-Students are expected to have submitted an approved Thesis Prospectus by the end of the semester following their PhD comprehensive exams.
 Students are advised to familiarize themselves thoroughly with the various Graduate School rules governing the format and deadlines for the dissertation.
 The dissertation is normally written in English, and all departures from this norm must be approved by the student’s committee.

 After the dissertation has been accepted, a final oral examination on the dissertation and related topics will be held.
 The examination will be conducted by a five-member Doctoral Committee, appointed by the Dean of the Graduate School, which will consist of representatives of areas in which the student has worked.
 At least one member of the committee will be from outside the student’s field of study (e.g., department).
 The committee should be approved by the Graduate School at least two weeks prior to the oral defense.
 More than one negative vote will disqualify the candidate in the oral defense.

 The PhD degree is intended to be completed in six years.
 The MA would normally be awarded after two years in the program.
 The standard sequence of courses is as follows:

 * First Year: